 Lake Siog Recreation Area:

 Major recreation area off Dug Hill Rd.
 Swimming beach, picnic tables and grills.
 3/4 mile nature trail.
-Open Friday-Sunday from 1st weekend in June to Labor Day, 10am-6pm.
+Open Friday-Sunday from Memorial Day to Labor Day, 10am-6pm.
 No entrance fee.

 Holland Pond Boat Ramp: